jhalter/mobius/README.md

 ### Linux

-Download a compiled release for your architecture from the Releases page
+Download a compiled release for your architecture from the Releases page or follow build from source instructions

 ### Windows